ulyagram77/Python_TechnicalVision_Labs/README.md

 poetry add "package name"
 ```

-To run one of the including labs:
+To run one of the including labs in console such as file.py:
 ```
 poetry install
 ```